Definite Numeral Adjectives

 We can question ‘how many?’ to noun and get definite numeral adjectives in a cardinal form.

 Here are some examples of definite numeral adjectives in cardinal form.
 Those are in bold letters.

 Have a look-

 - There are three books on the table.

-- There is only one solution for this problem.
+- There is only one solution to this problem.

 - He shared his experience with four persons.

 - Ten chairs are kept in a row.